David-Steele/WA-Continuum/README.md

 # WA-Continuum
-Python software (and instructional video) that enabs you to visualise word alignments in the browser.
+Python software (and instructional video) that enables you to visualise word alignments in the browser.